World of Warcraft: The Burning Crusade: Worldwide release

 Release was staggered by time zone, with players queuing outside more than 5000 brick and mortar game stores around the world as midnight approached in their local time zone.
 The game was released in North America, Europe, Singapore, Thailand, and Malaysia on January 16, 2007.
 It was released in Australasia one day later on January 17, 2007.
 It was later released in South Korea on February 1, 2007; in Taiwan, Hong Kong, and Macau on April 30, 2007.

-The game was released in mainland China on September 6, 2007.
+The game was released in mainland China later in 2007.
+The delay resulted from the necessity of translation and also for visual changes required by the Ministry of Culture.
+The Ministry required that the Forsaken have exposed bone covered with flesh and that player death result in a tombstone rather than a corpse.

 On June 28, 2011, Blizzard included the Burning Crusade expansion to all players who purchase the base game.
 On July 17, 2018 with the pre-patch to Battle for Azeroth, Blizzard included all expansions except the latest to all players who subscribe.

 On February 19, 2021, Blizzard announced the Burning Crusade expansion for the Classic version of the game.